tonellotto/cloud-computing/exercises/movingaverage/README.md

 The reducer must then sort these values based on timestamp, and finally apply the moving average algorithm.

 Implement:
-1. the [`TimeSeriesData`](src/main/java/it/unipi/hadoop/TimeSeriesData.java) class, implementing the Hadoop's `Writable` interface, since these objects will persist in Hadoop, and `Comparable<TimeSeriesData>`,
+1. the [`TimeSeriesData`](src/main/java/it/unipi/hadoop/TimeSeriesData.java) class, implementing the Hadoop's `Writable` interface, since these objects will persist in Hadoop, and `Comparable<TimeSeriesData>`, since we need to sort the objects in *time* order.
 2. the [`InMemoryMovingAverage`](src/main/java/it/unipi/hadoop/InMemoryMovingAverage.java) class, containing the mapper, the reducer and the driver code.

 The expected output on the [input](../data/stock_prices.txt) data is: